diyjac/MLND-Capstone-Project/README.md

 ![Generation 5 Session Traces](./visualization/generation5_session_results.png)

-In this project, we created a trainer using Anaconda, Python 3.5, Keras, Tensorflow, NVIDIA CUDA and Titan X GPU, Udacity’s Self-Driving Car Simulator to use a previously trained neural network to train a new neural network how to drive a simulated car on the same track as the one for project 3, but this time on its own using real-time image data from the simulator in autonomous mode and reinforcing corrective behavior.
+In this project, we created a trainer with Anaconda, Python 3.5, Keras, Tensorflow, NVIDIA CUDA, Titan X GPU, and Udacity’s Self-Driving Car Simulator to use a previously trained neural network to train a new neural network how to drive a simulated car on the same track as the one for project 3, but this time on its own using real-time image data from the simulator in autonomous mode and reinforcing corrective behavior.
 This project was inspired by DeepMind: https://deepmind.com/ and their human-level control through Deep Reinforcement Learning: https://deepmind.com/research/dqn/ and their AphaGo training method: https://deepmind.com/research/alphago/.

 A detail report of this project can be found in the project PDF: [MLND-Capstone-Project.pdf](./MLND-Capstone-Project.pdf)